 For courses that meet during other sessions (e.g., 3-week or 8-week) please contact the Gallatin Office of Student Services to determine the deadline.

 The pass/fail grade option may be used on one course only per full-time academic year, that is once within 32 credits (in addition to any courses that may only be taken pass/fail, such as Private Lessons).
-Students, may only use the pass/fail option a total of four times during your academic career.
+Students may only exercise the pass/fail option a total of four times during their academic career.

 The deadlines above apply to the standard 14-week session courses only.
-Please see the Pass/Fail Grade Option Calendar to view the deadlines for other sessions (7-week, 3-week, etc.)
+Please email firstname.lastname@example.org to determine the deadlines for other sessions (7-week, 3-week, etc.)

 For questions or concerns regarding the pass/fail grade option, please contact the Gallatin Office of Student Services.